 Is being an introvert the same as being shy?

 No. Shyness is more about the fear of being judged socially.
-An introverted teenager might be shy and might not; it’s really about having a preference for quieter environments with less stimulation.
-The inner experiences are completely different but they appear the same on the outside, so they kind of get treated the same way culturally.
+An introverted teenager might or might not be shy.
+It’s really about having a preference for quieter environments with less stimulation.
+The inner experiences are completely different.
+But they appear the same on the outside, so they kind of get treated the same way culturally.
 Psychologically they are very different.
-Do they not want to go to parties because they are fearful, or do they not want to go because parties aren’t their scene?
+Do they not want to go to parties because they are fearful.
+Or do they not want to go because parties aren’t their scene?
 That’s a huge distinction.

 If a parent is an extrovert, and her child is an introvert, how does the parent learn to appreciate that child?